openvinotoolkit/model_server/docs/contributing.md

 - Changes are consistent with the <a href="#coding-style">Coding Style</a>
 - Each merge request should start with the corresponding Jira Ticket Number and short task description, e.g.: `CVS-3111 Implement feature XY`
 - The branches should also correspond to Jira Task Name and start with Jira Ticket Number
-- Write a short description what the merge request introduces/improves
+- Write a short description of what the merge request introduces/improves
 - Always include unit tests when contributing new features
 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient tests
 - Include a license at the top of new files